17. Example [nuxt-20]: Porting the [vuejs-22] example

 console.log('[middleware client], process.server', process.server, ', process.client=', process.client)

-// handling the PHP session cookie in the browser
+// management of the PHP session cookie in the browser

-// the browser's PHP session cookie must match the one found in the Nuxt session
+// the browser's PHP session cookie must be identical to the one found in the nuxt session

-// if the server receives it, the client must pass it to the browser
+// if the server receives it, the client must pass it on to the browser

-// for its own communication with the PHP server
+// for its own exchanges with the PHP server

 const phpSessionCookie = context.store.state.phpSessionCookie